 A Pale View of Hills by Kazuo Ishiguro

 Japanese-born and Nobel Laureate in Literature Kazuo Ishiguro has certainly earned my admiration over the past few years.
 However, back then, Ishiguro was an unfamiliar name.
-One of the books that I kept encountering in must-read lists is A Pale View of Hills.
-I also kept come across the book in several bookseller’s page.
-It did take sometime before I finally decided to give Ishiguro and his works a try.
+One of the books that I kept encountering on must-read lists is A Pale View of Hills.
+I also kept coming across the book on several bookseller’s pages.
+It did take some time before I finally decided to give Ishiguro and his works a try.
 However, my first venture into his works was An Artist of the Floating World.
 It was a poignant but quick read.
 I would end up reading more of his works.
 Post his 2017 Nobel victory, I immediately purchased a copy of A Pale View of Hills.
 Unbeknownst to me, it was his debut work.
 I relished reading the novel.
-It contained the literary elements that would be a trademarks of his work – the compelling narrator’s voice, the poignant atmosphere, and the effortless storytelling.
+It contained the literary elements that would be a trademark of his work – the compelling narrator’s voice, the poignant atmosphere, and the effortless storytelling.
 Apart from this, A Pale View of Hills gave a distinct literary experience, akin to An Artist of the Floating World but different from The Buried Giant or Never Let Me Go.

 How Much of These Hills is Gold by C Pam Zhang